Logo

 John Denver had pilot ratings for single-engine land and sea, multi-engine land, glider and instrument.

-John Denver had recently purchased the Long-EZ aircraft, made by someone else from a kit, and had taken a half-hour checkout flight with the aircraft the day before his accident.
+John Denver had recently purchased the Long-EZ aircraft, made by someone else from a kit, and had taken a half-hour checkout flight with the aircraft the day before the crash.

 John Denver was not legally permitted to fly at the time of the crash.

-In 1996, nearly a year before the accident, the FAA learned that John Denver had failed to maintain sobriety by not refraining entirely from alcohol and revoked his medical certification.
+In 1996, nearly a year before the crash, the FAA learned that John Denver had failed to maintain sobriety by not refraining entirely from alcohol and revoked his medical certification.

 The quantity of fuel had been depleted during the plane's flight to Monterey and in several brief practice takeoffs and landings John Denver performed at the airport immediately before the final flight.